--

-Essential Describe how List risk factors for essential hypertension

-Hypertension hypertension can be and how these can be managed

-prevented

-Outline the long-term consequences of

-untreated benign essential hypertension

-Describe the

-management of Demonstrate an awareness of the

-hypertension importance of blood pressure control as a

-preventive approach to cardiovascular

-disease.

-Outline the national guidelines (i.e. NICE

-guideline) for diagnosing, treating and

-staging hypertension

-Explain what Hypertensive retinopathy is

-Describe the effects of hypertension on end-organs and how to assess a patient for these Explain what Hypertensive retinopathy is and be able to identify findings on ophthalmoscopy
+Essential Describe how List risk factors for essential hypertensionand how Hypertension hypertension can be prevented these can be managed Outline the long-term consequences of untreated benign essential hypertension Describe the unti-cated benign essential hypertension management of hypertension Demonstrate an awareness of the importance of blood pressure control as apreventive approach to cardiovascular disease.
+Outline the national guidelines (i.e. NICEguideline) for diagnosing, treating and staging hypertension Describe the effects of hypertension on end-organs and how to assess a patient forthese

-Provide patient education taking into consideration each patient's psychosocial status.
+Provide patient education taking into consideration each patient's psychosocialstatus.

 Understand the difficulty, for the patient, of lifestyle modifications that play a key role in the management of hypertension.

-Ischaemic Heart Describe the prevention Be sensitive to barriers that may prevent successful long-term compliance with drug therapy in an asymptomatic condition.
-Describe and define the initiation of Disease and treatment of atherosclerosis. ischaemic heart disease Describe the underlying pathophysiology for angina and the difference between stable and unstable clinical patterns.
+Be sensitive to barriers that may prevent successful long-term compliance with drugtherapy in an asymptomatic condition.

+Ischaemic Heart Disease

+Describe the prevention and treatment of ischaemic heart disease Describe and define the initiation of atherosclerosis.

+Describe the underlying pathophysiologyfor angina and the difference between stable and unstable clinical patterns.

 Define and describe the terms prevalence, detection and risk in regard to atherosclerosis.

-Assign a coronary risk percentage (10 year risk level for event %) using the QRISK3 tool and describe the basic principles underlying risk stratification.
-Take an accurate and complete history in order to identify a patient's risk profile for atherosclerosis.
-Be able to detect findings on clinical examination that may represent risk for the presence of atherosclerosis Recognize the ECG changes indicative of coronary ischemia both on the resting 12 lead ECG and stress test.
-Be able to treat active chest pain with sublingual nitroglycerin and aspirin.
-Describe the principles of primary and secondary prevention in ischaemic heart disease.
+Assign a coronary risk percentage (10 year risk level for event %) using the QRISK3 tooland describe the basic principles underlyingrisk stratification.

+Take an accurate and complete history in order to identify a patient's risk profile foratherosclerosis.

+Be able to detect findings on clinical examination that may represent risk for the presence of atherosclerosis

+Recognize the ECG changes indicative of coronary ischemia both on the resting 12lead ECG and stress test.

+Be able to treat active chest pain withsublingual nitroglycerin and aspirin.

+Describe the principles of primary and secondary prevention in ischaemic heartdisease.

 Demonstrate the ability to discuss lifestyle modification to reduce the risk of ischaemic heart disease

-Respiratory
+Chronic

+respiratory

+disease

+Describe the general management of chronic respiratory diseases in primary care Obtain, document, and present an ageappropriate medical history, including

+- duration and severity of shortness of breath

+- sputum production

+- cough

+- wheezing

+- haemoptysis

+- fever,

-Chronic respiratory disease Describe the general management of chronic respiratory diseases in primary care Obtain, document, and present an age- appropriate medical history, including duration and severity of shortness of breath sputum production cough wheezing haemoptysis fever, abnormal nocturnal/diurnal sleep patterns patient's occupational history, including current and past exposures, environmental, smoking (active and passive).
-Perform a physical examination to establish the diagnosis and severity of disease, including accurate assessment of the use of accessory muscles for breathing, accurate determination of pulsus paradox accurate recognition of abnormal breath sounds Generate a differential diagnosis recognizing specific history and physical exam findings that confirm or refute a diagnosis of asthma, chronic bronchitis or COPD.
+- abnormal nocturnal/diurnal sleep patterns

+- patient's occupational history, including current and past exposures, environmental,

+- smoking (active and passive).

+Perform a physical examination to establish the diagnosis and severity of disease, including

+- accurate assessment of the use of accessory muscles for breathing, - accurate determination of pulsus paradox - accurate recognition of abnormal breath sounds

+Generate a differential diagnosis recognizing specific history and physical exam findings that confirm or refute a diagnosis of asthma, chronic bronchitis or COPD.

 Understand when to arrange and how to interpret a chest x-ray, spirometry, sputum culture, and pulse oximetry in the evaluation of patients suffering from obstructive airways disease.

 Describe the basic principles of bronchodilator, corticosteroid, oxygen and antibiotic therapy.

-Queen Mary's Scho ol of Medicine and Dentistry Describe the role of influenza and pneumococcal vaccine in the care of patients with obstructive airways disease Discuss how poor working, living, and environmental conditions can contribute respiratory tract disease.
-Asthma Describe the clinical presentation of asthma Define Asthma Describe the symptoms and clinical features of Asthma.
-Describe the management of Describe the diagnosis, treatment and management of asthma asthma Describe the management of an acute exacerbation of asthma Outline national guidance (i.e. NICE and BTS Guidance) on Asthma Describe the risk factors for asthma and how they can be addressed.
-COPD Describe the clinical presentation of COPD Define COPD Describe the symptoms and clinical features of COPD.
-Describe the management of COPD Describe the diagnosis, treatment and management of COPD Describe the management of an acute exacerbation of COPD Outline national guidance (i.e. NICE and BTS Guidance) on COPD Describe the risk factors for COPD and he they can be addressed.
+Describe the role of influenza and pneumococcal vaccine in the care of patients with obstructive airways disease.
+Discuss how poor working, living, and environmental conditions can contribute to respiratory tract disease.
+Asthma Describe the clinical presentation of asthma Describe the management of asthma Define Asthma Describe the symptoms and clinical features of Asthma.
+Describe the diagnosis, treatment and management of asthma Describe the management of an acute exacerbation of asthma Outline national guidance (i.e. NICE and BTS Guidance) on Asthma Describe the risk factors for asthma and how they can be addressed.
+COPD Describe the clinical presentation of COPD Describe the management of COPD Define COPD Describe the symptoms and clinical features of COPD.
+Describe the diagnosis, treatment and management of COPD Describe the management of an acute exacerbation of COPD Outline national guidance (i.e. NICE and BTS Guidance) on COPD Describe the risk factors for COPD and how they can be addressed.